 - 1.41.1.
-An AGM shall generally be held as part of the ITTF Summit, after and proximate to the last competition day of the WTTC Finals, and in exceptional circumstances at such other place, date, and time as the Executive Board may determine. - 1.41.2.
+An AGM shall generally be held as part of the ITTF Summit, after and proximate to the last competition day of the WTTC Finals at the place, and date decided by the AGM three years in advance, and in exceptional circumstances at such other place, date, and time as the Executive Board may determine. - 1.41.2.
 An AGM can be convened remotely (wholly or partly) if considered appropriate.